embedded-mas/ros-devs/examples/blockingServices/README.md

 ## Scenario

+This example illustrates the use of concurrent internal actions.
+When using a default internal action, all the agent thread is blocked until the action is finished.
+On the other hand, when using a concurrent internal action, only the intention using the internal action is suspended.

 This example illustrates a randomly moving turtle agent.
-The moviment is commanded through a ROS service.
+The movement is commanded through a ROS service triggered by a concurrent internal action.
+Parallel to this, the turtle agent prints a counter in the console.